xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 </pre>
 </div>

-we're sending 58,410 packets with IP prec 7, it's forwarded using TE tunnel named_4.
+We're sending 58,410 packets with IP prec 7, it's forwarded using TE tunnel named_4.
 The rest of traffic is sent using other tunnels as we have ECMP, recall that unclassified traffic will simply take TE tunnels that have no FC explicitly configured (i.e. such tunnels will be assigned under default forward class FC 0).

-**Setup when PBTS is configured for MPLS traffic.**
+### **Setup when PBTS is configured for MPLS traffic.**

 We can also run LDP over these TE tunnels so that LDP FEC can also take benefits of PBTS.